How to Start a SaaS Company

 The cost of an enterprise-grade SaaS will start from around $250,000.
 Launching a SaaS product like this can take 6 months or longer.
 Your development team will likely include 6 or more software engineers, a designer, a DevOps engineer, and QA engineers

-Remember to add the cost of services of a cloud-computing platform that will be managing the IT infrastructure of your SaaS solution.
+Remember to add the cost of services of a cloud-computing platform that will manage your SaaS solution’s IT infrastructure.
 For instance, if you opt for AWS or Google Cloud Server, your monthly payment will be around $50.
 This amount will go up as your product and user base grow.
-Furthermore, if you’ll be using custom AI-powered tools in your SaaS products, your monthly fee can reach thousands of dollars and easily exceed $10,000 per month, even at the MVP stage.
+Furthermore, if you use custom AI-powered tools in your SaaS products, your monthly fee can reach thousands of dollars and easily exceed $10,000 per month, even at the MVP stage.

 As your SaaS company grows and scales, you might build an in-house data center for this purpose.